EvaMalinina/todo-list-react-hooks/README.md

-# Create React App easy
+# Create Todo React App easy with Material UI

 This recreate the project in your IDE run
 ### `npx create-react-app <name of your app>`